What BERT is not: Lessons from a new suite of psycholinguistic diagnostics for language models: Datasets

 \paragraph{Sensitivity test} The~\newcite{federmeier1999rose} study found that while the inappropriate completions (e.g., \emph{mascara, bracelet}) had cloze probabilities of virtually zero (average cloze .004 and .001, respectively), the N400 showed some expectation for completions that shared a semantic category with the expected completion (e.g., \emph{mascara}, by relation to \emph{lipstick}).
 Our sensitivity test targets this distinction, testing whether LMs will favor inappropriate completions based on shared semantic category with expected completions.

-\paragraph{Data} The authors of the original study make available 40 of their items---we filter out six items to accommodate BERT's single-word vocabulary, for a final set of 34 items.\footnote{For a couple of items, we also replace an inappropriate completion with another inappropriate completion of the same semantic category to accommodate BERT's vocabulary.}
+\paragraph{Data} The authors of the original study make available 40 of their contexts---we filter out six to accommodate BERT's single-word vocabulary,\footnote{For a couple of items, we also replace an inappropriate completion with another inappropriate completion of the same semantic category to accommodate BERT's vocabulary.} for a final set of 34 contexts, 102 total items.\footnote{Our ``item'' counts use all context/completion pairings.}